computational-chemical-biology/ccbl_tutorials/docs/git.md

-Then go to the Github website and click on "Open a pull request".
-Then, your pull request will be revised before being merged into the original file.
+Then go to the Github website to submit your changes by clicking on "Open a pull request".

+##OPEN A PULL REQUEST
+When you want to submit your edits, you can open a pull request that will propose your changes to the master branch.
+To open a pull request, you have to follow these steps:

+**1**.
+Navigate to the repository and find the branch menu

+**2**.
+From the branch menu, select the branch that contains your work

+**3**.
+Click "New pull request" next to the menu branch

+**4**.
+Enter the title and descripton of the pull request

+**5**.
+Click the "Create pull request" button

+Done!
+Now your changes will be reviewed by the repository contributors that can accept or deny the